leanprover-community/mathematics_in_lean/html/_sources/basic_skills.rst.txt

 part of formalization.
 There are a number of strategies you can use:

-* You can browse Mathlib in its
+* You can browse mathlib in its
   `Github repository <https://github.com/leanprover-community/mathlib>`_.

-* You can use the API documentation on the Mathlib `web pages <https://leanprover-community.github.io/mathlib_docs/>`_.
+* You can use the API documentation on the mathlib `web pages <https://leanprover-community.github.io/mathlib_docs/>`_.

-* You can rely on Mathlib naming conventions and tab completion in the editor to guess a theorem name.
+* You can rely on mathlib naming conventions and tab completion in the editor to guess a theorem name.
   In Lean, a theorem named ``A_of_B_of_C`` establishes something of the form ``A`` from hypotheses of the form ``B`` and ``C``,